ambercaravalho/rM-Wallpaper-Manager/README.md

 </details>

 > [!TIP]
-> You can find your reMarkable's IP address here: `Settings > About > Copyrights and licenses > GPLv3 Compliance`
+> You can find your reMarkable's IP address here: `Settings > Help > Copyrights and licenses > GPLv3 Compliance`

 ### Step 3: Choose Your Installation Mode

 The script will offer you two installation options:

-1. **Guided Mode** - Interactively select images for each background type
+1. **Guided Mode** - Interactively select images for each background type.
    - Select your device model
    - For each background type, specify an image from your computer
    - Images will be automatically converted and resized to match your device (requires ImageMagick on macOS/Linux or System.Drawing on Windows)

-2. **Manual Mode** - Use pre-prepared images in the custom-backgrounds folder
+2. **Manual Mode** - Use pre-prepared images in the custom-backgrounds folder.
-   - Create your custom wallpaper PNG files (1404×1872 pixels for rM1/rM2, 1872×2404 pixels for Paper Pro)
+   - Create your custom wallpaper PNG files with the correct resolution for your device:
+     - rM1/rM2: 1404×1872 pixels
+     - Paper Pro: 1872×2404 pixels
+     - Paper Pro Move: 1696×954 pixels
    - Place them in the `rm-background-manager/custom-backgrounds` folder
    - Name the files according to where you want them to appear:
      - `batteryempty.png` - Shown when battery is depleted